spinnaker/spinnaker.io/content/en/docs/releases/next-release-preview/index.md

 ### Lambda changes

 In 1.33, several changes were made to allow full exposure of Lambda timeouts to operations.
-Further, the duplicate retry behavior (between custom retry code and SDK retry behavior) has been removed entirely for favor of SDK retry behavior.
-This means pipeline retries are no longer applicable at this time.
+Previously the SDK would restrict timeouts despite any configuration to 55 seconds - you can now change this for things like long running lambda invocations.
+Further the duplicate retry behavior (between custom retry code and SDK retry behavior) has been removed entirely in favor of SDK retry behavior.
+This means pipeline retries no longer work at this time.
 Future enhancements could restore custom retry per operation configurations.
-To set retries and timeouts for Lambda operations, you can set a clouddriver profile like so:
+To set retries and timeouts for Lambda operations you can set a clouddriver profile like so:
 ```
 aws:
   features: